DinarGabbasovArammeem/guidelines/README.md

 * Do not prefix the xmlid by the current module's name (`<record id="view_id"...`, not `<record id="current_module.view_id"...`)
 * If there are more than 3 attributes, the `name` attribute should be placed on the first string, the others should be placed on the next strings.
+(We will use xmllint)
 * Using `"` preferable than `'`
 * If an attribute value consists of several items, then each item must be on a separate line.
   Also, in this case, each attribute must be on a separate line, regardless of their number.